syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Getting-Started.md

 <tr>
 <td>
 Syncfusion.Tools.Windows.dll</td><td>
-Contains the classes which holds the controls like ToolStripPanelItem,MaskedEditBox,ToolStripGallery,BackStageButton  etc which are used in Spreadsheet.</td></tr>
+Contains the classes which holds the controls like Ribbon, ToolStripPanelItem,MaskedEditBox,ToolStripGallery,BackStageButton  etc which are used in Spreadsheet.</td></tr>
 <tr>
 <td>
 Syncfusion.XlsIO.Base.dll</td><td>